KilianKegel/FatherlessAmerica/README.md

 Finally, a decultured paternity signals the growing detachment of father hood from wider norms of masculinity.
 Consider several aspects of this phenomenon.
-In our elite discourse, masculinity is widely viewed as a problem to be overcome, frequently by insisting upon “new” fathers will ing to disavow any inherited understandings of masculinity.
+In our elite discourse, masculinity is widely viewed as a problem to be overcome, frequently by insisting upon "new" fathers will ing to disavow any inherited understandings of masculinity.
 In popular culture, the traditional male fantasy of sex without responsibility—the anti father world view of the adolescent male, as emblematized in the philosophy of Playboy magazine, James Bond movies, and Travis McGee novels—is an increasingly accepted cultural model in our society, less an accusation than an assumption about male behavior.
-In addition, in what the sociologist Elijah Anderson calls the “street culture” of our inner cities, men’s glorification of casual and even predatory sex, completely divorced from responsible fatherhood, now constitutes the core of what Anderson calls the “sex code” of young minority males.<sup>27</sup>
+In addition, in what the sociologist Elijah Anderson calls the "street culture" of our inner cities, men's glorification of casual and even predatory sex, completely divorced from responsible fatherhood, now constitutes the core of what Anderson calls the "sex code" of young minority males.<sup>27</sup>

 All three of these otherwise distinct trends are linked by an underlying
 idea: the disintegrating connection between masculinity and responsible paternity.
 Being male is one thing.
 Being a good father is another.
 The latter is no longer the pathway to proving the former.
-“Man” and “father” become separate and even dissimilar cultural categories.
+"Man" and "father" become separate and even dissimilar cultural categories.

 Consequently, as paternity is decultured, the larger meaning of masculinity